-- deviations from the projections set forth in the prefeasibility study for the CK Gold Project due to unanticipated variations in grade, unexpected challenges with potential mining of the deposit, volatility in commodity prices, variations in expected recoveries, increases in projected operating or capital costs, or delays in our permitting plans; - the strength of the world economies; - fluctuations in interest rates and inflation rates; - changes in governmental rules and regulations or actions taken by regulatory authorities; - the impact of geopolitical events and other uncertainties, such as the conflict in Ukraine; - our ability to maintain compliance with the Nasdaq Capital Market LLC's ("Nasdaq") listing standards; - volatility in the market price of our common stock; - our ability to fund our business with our current cash reserves based on our currently planned activities; - our ability to raise the necessary capital required to continue our business on terms acceptable to us or at all; - our expected cash needs and the availability and plans with respect to future financing; - our ability to retain key management and mining personnel necessary to operate and grow our business successfully; and - the factors discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended April 30, 2023 ("fiscal year 2023").
+- deviations from the projections set forth in the prefeasibility study for the CK Gold Project due to unanticipated variations in grade, unexpected challenges with potential mining of the deposit, volatility in commodity prices, variations in expected recoveries, increases in projected operating or capital costs, or delays in our permitting plans; - mining exploration and development risks, including risks related to regulatory approvals, operational hazards and accidents, equipment breakdowns, contractor disputes, contractual disputes related to exploration properties and other unanticipated difficulties; - the strength of the world economies; - competition in the gold and precious minerals mining industries; - fluctuations in interest rates and inflation rates; - changes in governmental rules and regulations or actions taken by regulatory authorities; - future adverse legislation regarding the mining industry and climate change; - the impact of geopolitical events and other uncertainties, such as the conflicts in Ukraine and the Middle East; - our ability to maintain compliance with the Nasdaq Capital Market LLC's ("Nasdaq") listing standards; - volatility in the market price of our common stock; - our ability to fund our business with our current cash reserves based on our currently planned activities; - our ability to raise the necessary capital required to continue our business on terms acceptable to us or at all; - our expected cash needs and the availability and plans with respect to future financing; - our ability to maintain the adequacy of internal control over financial reporting; - adverse technological changes and cybersecurity threats; - · our ability to retain key management and mining personnel necessary to operate and grow our business successfully; and - the factors discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended April 30, 2023 ("fiscal year 2023").

 Many of these factors are beyond our ability to control or predict.
-These statements speak only as of the date of this Quarterly Report on Form 10-Q. Except as required by law, we are not obligated to publicly release any revisions to these forward-looking statements to reflect future events or developments.
-All subsequent written and oral forward-looking statements attributable to us and persons acting on our behalf are qualified in their entirety by the cautionary statements contained in this section and elsewhere in this Quarterly Report on Form 10-Q.
+These statements speak only as of the date of this Form 10-Q. Except as required by law, we are not obligated to publicly release any revisions to these forward-looking statements to reflect future events or developments.
+All subsequent written and oral forward-looking statements attributable to us and persons acting on our behalf are qualified in their entirety by the cautionary statements contained in this section and elsewhere in this Form 10-Q.